 Think beforehand of a tournament plan.

-Improvising in the last minute rarely works.
+Improvising at the last minute rarely works.
 There are players who even forget what openings they could play and end up playing things they have not prepared or studied at all.
 Therefore, it is useful to have an inventory of your weapons; know your options.

 The worst part of chess training is not being able to measure progress.
 It is important to keep motivation, so above all try to keep it fun.
 Rather than something you “need to do”, make it something enjoyable.
 Stay far from frustration feelings; take it easy one day at a time.
 Just try to keep training on a regular basis.